 Creating genetically modified human babies is illegal worldwide.
 The edited genes will be passed down to future generations.
 Genetic modifications could have dangerous or even lethal side effects.
-Also, “designer babies” would start a competition to build ideal humans, modified for non-medical reasons such as strength or intelligence.
+Also, “designer babies” would start a competition to build ideal humans.
+They might be modified for non-medical reasons such as strength or intelligence.

 Scientific research is subject to ethics oversight.
 The Chinese genetic researcher, He Jiankui, acted independently and without approval.
-He believed that engineering resistance to Human Immunodeficiency Virus (HIV) outweighed any ethical concerns.
+He said that engineering resistance to HIV outweighed any ethical concerns.

 The scientific community disagreed.
-He was put on unpaid leave by the Southern University of Science and Technology in Shenzhen.
+The Southern University of Science and Technology in Shenzhen put He Jiankui on unpaid leave.
 A local medical ethics board is investigating.

 Retinitis pigmentosa is relatively rare, affecting 1 in 3,700 people.
 The cause is one of a host of over 100 different genetic mutations.
-The problem may lie with the genes that affect rod and cone photoreceptors (particularly the rods essential for side and night vision), retinal pigment epithelium mutations, or abnormalities in the retina.
-Symptoms include gradual vision loss, poor adaptation to light changes, difficulty seeing at night, limited peripheral vision, and certain types of color blindness.
+The problem may lie with the genes that affect rod and cone photoreceptors, particularly the rods essential for side and night vision.
+The disease can also manifest as retinal pigment epithelium mutations or abnormalities in the retina.
+Symptoms include gradual vision loss, poor adaptation to light changes, and difficulty seeing at night.
+Patients may also have limited peripheral vision and certain types of color blindness.